codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

   max-width="100%"
     %}

-#### Step 2 - Make sure your kubeconfig user is a ClusterAdmin
+#### Step 2: Make sure your kubeconfig user is a ClusterAdmin

+The user in your `kubeconfig` must be a cluster admin in order to install the Runner.

+There are two options:

-The user in your kubeconfig must be a cluster admin in order to install the runner.
-If you plan to have your pipelines connect to this cluster as a cluster admin, then you can go ahead and create a Codefresh user for this purpose in the Rancher UI with a **non-expiring** kubeconfig token.
+* For your pipelines to connect to this cluster as a cluster admin, create a Codefresh user for this purpose in the Rancher UI with a **non-expiring** `kubeconfig` token.
 This is the easiest way to do the installation.

-However, if you want your pipelines to connect to this cluster with less privileges, then you can use your personal user account with Cluster Admin privileges for the installation, and then we'll create a Codefresh account with lesser privileges later (in Step 5).
+* For your pipelines to connect to this cluster with less privileges, use your personal user account with Cluster Admin privileges for the installation, and then create a Codefresh account with lesser privileges later (in Step 5).
 In that case, you can now move on to Step 3.

+1. Do one of the following:
-Follow these steps to create a Codefresh user with Cluster Admin rights, from the Rancher UI:
+  * To create a Codefresh user with Cluster Admin rights, start from step 2.
+  * To use your personal user account with Cluster Admin privileges for the installation, continue from step 3.

+1. From the Rancher UI do the fo:
-* Click Security at the top, and then choose Users
+  * Click Security at the top, and then choose Users.
     {% include image.html lightbox="true" file="/images/administration/runner/rancher-security.png" url="/images/administration/runner/rancher-security.png" alt="Create a cluster admin user for Codefresh" caption="Create a cluster admin ser for Codefresh" max-width="100%" %}

   * Click the Add User button, and under Global Permissions check the box for **Restricted Administrstor**
   * Log out of the Rancher UI, and then log back in as the new user
   * Click your user icon at the top-right, and then choose **API & Keys**
   * Click the **Add Key** button and create a kubeconfig token with Expires set to Never
   * Copy the Bearer Token field (combines Access Key and Secret Key)
   * Edit your kubeconfig and put the Bearer Token you copied in the `token` field of your user

-#### Step 3 - Install the Runner
+#### Step 3: Install the Runner

 If you've created your kubeconfig from the Rancher UI, then it will contain an API endpoint that is not reachable internally, from within the cluster.
 To work around this, we need to tell the runner to instead use Kubernetes' generic internal API endpoint.
 Also, if you didn't create a Codefresh user in step 2 and your kubeconfig contains your personal user account, then you should also add the `--skip-cluster-integration` option.

-Install the runner with a Codefresh user (ClusterAdmin, non-expiring token):
+1. Install the runner with a Codefresh user (ClusterAdmin, non-expiring token):

 ```shell
 codefresh runner init \